Close

 (866) 386-1762

 Every year, thousands of patrons and customers embark on cruise ships and commercial vessels departing from Miami.
-Unfortunately, accidents happen at sea and at the port, and a victim might not know how to receive compensation for their injuries.
+Unfortunately, accidents happen at sea and at the port, and a victim may not know how to obtain compensation for their injuries.

-A Miami attorney knowledgeable in maritime and admiralty law can be immensely helpful in these situations.
-Maritime and admiralty law is a highly specific set of federal and international laws that detail how and when a victim can recover compensation for their injuries.
+Maritime and admiralty law details how and when a victim can recover compensation for injuries sustained at sea.
 Most injured customers of a maritime company will have the right to sue for damages caused by their negligence.
 However, if you are an injured employee of a maritime company, there are only certain situations in which filing a lawsuit will be permitted.

-While they are similar, maritime and admiralty law is a different practice area than boating accident law.
+While they are similar, maritime and admiralty law are distinct practice areas from boating accident law.
 Many boating accident cases are often a question of basic legal negligence.
 Maritime and admiralty law, however, is intended to govern accidents on navigable or international waters.

-Recovering Compensation After a Miami, FL, Maritime and Admiralty Accident
+Who Can Recover Compensation After a Miami, FL Maritime and Admiralty Accident?

-Recovering compensation after a maritime and admiralty accident can be confusing since it depends on the injured person’s relationship with the vessel.
+Recovering compensation after a maritime and admiralty accident can be confusing since it depends on the injured person’s relationship with the vessel, and our attorneys can help.

 Injured Passengers

-Injured passengers may file a lawsuit against the negligent parties responsible for their injuries.
-Many passengers are injured in slip-and-fall accidents but could also be injured by falling objects or while on a shore excursion.
+Injured cruise ship passengers may file a lawsuit against the negligent parties responsible for their injuries.
+Many passengers are injured in slip and fall accidents, but they can also be injured by falling objects or during land excursions.

 Injured Seamen and Crew

-Workers who spend their time onboard a vessel and at the port are permitted to recover compensation under the Longshore and Harbor Workers’ Compensation Act permits.
+Workers who spend their time onboard a vessel and at the port are permitted to recover compensation under the Longshore and Harbor Workers’ Compensation Act.
 The following are maritime workers who commonly work on land and sea:

 • Ship repairmen